Vogue Summer School NYC FAQ

 When will full tuition be due?

-To enroll and reserve your spot in the program, admitted students will be required to pay a non-refundable initial payment of $1,500 per course.
-Students will have the option to pay in full or pay by monthly installments due by Spring.
+To enroll and reserve your spot in the program, admitted students will be required to pay an initial payment of $1,500 per course.
+Students will have the option to pay in full or pay by monthly installments due by Spring 2026.
 Students who enroll after May 1 must have their full payment due two to three weeks prior to the start of the program.

 What is the refund, Policy?